spang-lab/urnc/docs/source/contributing.rst

    git pull
    urnc version --self

-If you want to make changes to `urnc` update the python files in `urnc` and test your changes as described in page `Testing <testing.rst>`_.
+If you want to make changes to `urnc` update the python files in `urnc` and test your changes as described in page `Testing <testing>`_.
 When you are happy with your changes, push them to Github.
 Afterwards use the following commands to create a tagged commit and trigger the Github actions:

 .. code-block:: sh